 All medication will be stored in a locked cabinet in the health room.
 Self-managed medications will be evaluated on an individual basis by the school nurse.
 A written physician's order is required, as well as written parental consent.

-Prescription Medication Form (must be filled out by Health Care Provider)
+Prescription Medication Form (must be filled out by a Health Care Provider)

 The school nurse will call the parent if your child presents with the following condition(s):

 Fever greater than 101 degrees, more than 1 episode of vomiting witnessed, more than 1 episode of diarrhea, head injury, injury with pain/swelling/deformity, live lice, or other serious conditions that warrant immediate parent notification.

 Please don’t hesitate to call the school nurse for any questions or concerns.